teslakit/teslakit/README.md

 Teslakit is a Python3 collection of libraries for numerical and statistical calculations and methodologies for handling global climate data.

-The stochastic climate emulator proposed is built on the recognition that coastal conditions are the result of meteorological forcing, and that synoptic-scale meteorology is in turn a consequence of large-scale quasi-steady atmospheric and oceanic patterns (e.g., Hannachi & Legras, 1995)
+The stochastic climate emulator proposed is built on the recognition that coastal conditions are the result of meteorological forcing, and that synoptic-scale meteorology is in turn a consequence of large-scale quasi-steady atmospheric and oceanic patterns (e.g., Anderson et al. 2019)

 ## Main contents